hughobrien/zfs-remote-mirror/README.md

 	zpool import wd
 	zfs receive -Fu wd
 	zpool export wd

-Then:

-	root@knox# chmod 4750 /usr/home/hugh/zfs-receive.sh

-This uses the *setuid* permissions feature to permit users who have execute permission on the file (*root* and members of the *wheel* group) to execute the file with the permissions of the file owner, *root*, in this case.
-Think of it as a safe way of allowing certain users to run privileged commands.

 What's this you say?
 I promised that we wouldn't store the key on the backup server?
 [Behold!
 The Named Pipe](https://en.wikipedia.org/wiki/Named_pipe)